3. The Works Progress Administration (WPA) (1)

 The 1939 Fair featured sculptures and murals, many of which were crafted by WPA artists who were likely grateful for the work despite its support for the capitalist powers they resisted.
 With work in every medium, the Social Realists cast critical shadow on the industries of war using the very materials the Fair promoted.

-Contrast the Architectural Forum ad for Fair vendor General Bronze Corporation with sculptor David Smith’s 1939 Medals for Dishonor, cast bronze works with accompanying text decrying fascism and those complicit with war production.
+The Architectural Forum ad for World’s Fair vendor General Bronze Corporation contrasts with sculptor David Smith’s 1939 Medals for Dishonor, cast bronze works with accompanying text decrying fascism and those complicit with war production.

-(below) Lewis W. Rubenstein and Rico Lebrun, The Hunger March, 1933 (details).
-True fresco.
-Harvard Art Museums/Fogg Museum.
-Lewis W. Rubenstein sketchbook studies for the Hunger March fresco mural, 1933 (Harvard Museum).
+(below) Lewis W. Rubenstein and Rico Lebrun, The Hunger March, 1933 (fresco details), Harvard Art Museums/Fogg Museum.
+Lewis W. Rubenstein sketchbook studies (12) for the Hunger March fresco mural, 1933, Harvard Museum.

 World’s Fair murals were idealized and stylized figurative depictons of narrative themes.
-Rockwell Kent was one of the commissioned artists for the Fair’s large scale murals, shown in his studio at work on his mural for G.E. (detail below).
+Rockwell Kent (13) was one of the commissioned artists for the Fair’s large scale murals, shown in his studio at work on his mural for G.E. (detail below).
+“Throughout his life, he supported left-wing causes and was a member or officer of many organizations promoting world peace and harmonious relations with the Soviet Union, civil rights, civil liberties, antifascism, and organized labor.”

 (below) Artists delivering submissions to be considered for inclusion in various Fair exhibitions; juries selecting work for display.